 Initiator groups (igroups) are tables of FC protocol host WWPNs or iSCSI host node names.
 You can define igroups and map them to LUNs to control which initiators have access to LUNs.

-Typically, you want all of the host’s initiator ports or software initiators to have access to a LUN.
-If you are using multipathing software or have clustered hosts, each initiator port or software initiator of each clustered host needs redundant paths to the same LUN.
+Typically, you want all of the host’s HBAs or software initiators to have access to a LUN.
+If you are using multipathing software or have clustered hosts, each HBA or software initiator of each clustered host needs redundant paths to the same LUN.

 You can create igroups that specify which initiators have access to the LUNs either before or after you create LUNs, but you must create igroups before you can map a LUN to an igroup.